Web Basics

 Example text for a paragraph

-- If the above code is the content of my html file, I can open it in the browser and see a simple page like the result shown
+• If the markup above is the content of my html file, I can open it in the browser and see a simple page like the result shown.

 Challenge